 4 Module coordinator Prof. Dr. Veronika Grimm Prof. Dr. Mario Liebensteiner Ulrike Pfefferer Prof. Dr. Karl Gregor Zöttl 5 Contents It is the purpose of the seminar to deepen the understanding of the economic interaction of the players and institutions in liberalized energy markets.
 The participants learn and develop the tools for an autonomous economic assessment of currently discussed policies in liberalized electricity markets (e.g. changed support schemes for renewables, changed network tariff systems, impact of capacity markets).
 In cooperation with experts from the industry, students are also confronted with the practitioners perspective which requires a more detailed application of the economic concepts employed.
 The course aims at students in the field of economics /business as well as students in the fields of engineering and mathematics.
 In the final workshop, all Students present and mutually discuss their results together with practitioners from the industry.
 The ability to communicate also beyond the classical limits of each discipline is an important qualification for the students careers, which should be stimulated in the context of this seminar.
 Language of the course in the summer term is German (due to cooperation with practice partners), and in the winter term English.
 6 Learning objectives and skills The students learn fundamental concepts and models which allow to analyze the economic interaction at energy markets, Learn to autonomously apply those methods, Conceptualize coherent analysis of current policy discussion of how to design energy markets, In close exchange with a practitioner from industry, learn to apply in meaningful way the conceptual analysis and discussions to real world problems.
 Develop their presentation skills.
 7 Prerequisites The students should be familiar with the mathematical methods acquired during their Bachelor degree.
-Institutional knowledge of energy markets is helpful but not required.
-8 Integration in curriculum semester: 2
+Admission requirements for Winter Term (at least one of the following courses must have been passed): Economics of Climate Change

-9 Module compatibility Elective Modules Master of Arts Development Economics and International Studies 20192 Freie Ergänzungsstudien Master of Arts Development Economics and International Studies 20192 Summer Term: German (due to cooperation with practice partners), Winter Term: English 10 Method of examination Oral Seminar paper Presentation 11 Grading procedure Oral (20%) Seminar paper (50%) Presentation (30%) 12 Module frequency every semester 13 Workload in clock hours Contact hours: 45 h Independent study: 105 h 14 Module duration 1 semester 15 Teaching and examination language german 16 Bibliography Daniel Kirschen and Goran Strbac: Power System Economics, Wiley 2004.
+Quantitative Methods in Energy Market Modelling Empirical Environmental Economics 8 Integration in curriculum semester: 2 9 Module compatibility Elective Modules Master of Arts Development Economics and International Studies 20192 Freie Ergänzungsstudien Master of Arts Development Economics and International Studies 20192 Summer Term: German (due to cooperation with practice partners), Winter Term: English 10 Method of examination Oral Seminar paper Presentation 11 Grading procedure Oral (20%) Seminar paper (50%) Presentation (30%) 12 Module frequency every semester 13 Workload in clock hours Contact hours: 45 h Independent study: 105 h 14 Module duration 1 semester 15 Teaching and examination language german english 16 Bibliography Daniel Kirschen and Goran Strbac: Power System Economics, Wiley 2004.
 Steven Stoft: Power System Economics, Wiley 2002.
 Wolfgang Ströbele, Wolfgang Pfaffenberger, Michael Heuterkes: Energiewirtschaft, Oldenbourg 2010.